Boomer dilemma: Traditional or Roth IRA

 Here are the basics of each type of IRA:

-Nondeductible: If your income is too high to contribute to a tax-deductible IRA, you can contribute to a nondeductible IRA.
+Nondeductible: If your income is too high to contribute to a tax-deductible IRA or a Roth IRA, you can contribute to a nondeductible IRA.
 Unlike the more common IRA, your contributions to this type of IRA are not tax-deductible.
-You can mingle nondeductible contributions with deductible contributions, although the IRS requires you to track the amount of your nondeductible contributions.
+You can mingle nondeductible contributions with deductible contributions, although the IRS requires you to track the amount of your nondeductible contributions using Form 8606.
 This is important when you begin to make your required minimum distributions from your IRA because you won't have to pay taxes on the nondeductible portion.
 This can get complicated, and taxpayers who do this need to keep good records of their various types of contributions.

 Your contributions to a Roth IRA are not tax-deductible.
-Distributions from a Roth are tax-free when you withdraw funds in retirement, as long as you own the account for five years and withdraw the money after age 59½.
+Distributions from a Roth are tax-free when you withdraw funds in retirement, as long as you own the account for five years and withdraw the money after age 59 1/2.
 Roth IRAs require no minimum distributions.
-And beginning in 2010, you can convert to a Roth IRA regardless of your income.
+And now you can convert to a Roth IRA regardless of your income.
 Bankrate's video explains Roth vs. traditional retirement account options.